QueerGlobal/hub-framework/README.md

 can be represented by CRUD (Create, Read, Update, Delete) operations on a few key objects in the system, or aggregates.

-In short, if you are building a system, that manges recipes, you should have a "thing" called a Recipe in your system.
+If you are building a system that manges recipes, for example, you should have something called a Recipe in your system.
 Everything that composes a recipe (ingredients, instructions, etc.) should be nested inside.
 And when you change the recipe, the general process should be that you find the recipe, update it, and save it.

-We also know that there are often other things we want to do with our data other than CRUD.
-FWe may need to check whether a user has a subscription, save changes to the object to a search index, or notify other services of some change.
+There are often other things we want to do with our data other than CRUD. but we can often separate those thing
+We may need to check whether a user is authenticated or has a subscription, save updates to a search index, or notify other services of some change.

-While extremely important, these additional operations do not need to be part of the domain model, and are often the source of a lot of the comlexity in software projects.
+While extremely important, these additional operations do not usually need to be represented as part of our domain object (in this case, a "Recipe" does not need to know about the search index where it is registered.)
+And, including this ancillary data in our domain models is often the source of a lot unnecessary complexity in software projects.

 So instead of mashing them into our object-updating process, we separate those concerns by applying them as a series of workflow operations